a2aworld/a2a-world/mvp_agents/basic_cross_referencing_agent_mvp/README.md

 -   Returns this message as its result.

 ## Detailed Specification
-For detailed specifications, including its exact simulated A2A interactions and expected inputs/outputs for the MVP, please refer to **Section 3.4 (BasicCrossReferencingAgent-MVP)** in the main `a2a_world_mvp_specifications.md` document located in the `specifications/` directory of this repository.
+For detailed specifications, including its exact simulated A2A interactions and expected inputs/outputs for the MVP, please refer to **Section 3.4 (BasicCrossReferencingAgent-MVP)** in the main `a2a_world_mvp_specifications.md` document.

 ## Future Development
 In future iterations beyond the MVP, this agent (or more advanced correlational agents) would: